NONAN23x/Resources/CS_LAB/EXP1.md

     nmap 10.10.10.10 -sV -T4
     ```

-- sherlock
+- sherlock - Social Presence Hunter
-Only run this against an account that you own/ or have permission to!
+  > Only run this against an account that you own/ or have permission to!
 I used `hacker` as a reference, not to encourage you to repeat this.

     ```
     sherlock hacker
     ```

-- netdiscover
+- netdiscover - Host Discovery Tool

     ```
     netdiscover -r 10.10.10.0/24
     ```

-- dirb
+- dirb - Content Discover Tool

     ```
     dirb http://10.10.10.10/
     ```

-- nikto
+- nikto - Web Recon Tool

     ```
     nikto -h http://10.10.10.10/
     ```

-- Angry IP Scanner
+- Angry IP Scanner - Host Discovery Tool
 It will automaticall fill up the IP range according to your eth0 interface, you just need to fire up the scan and wait for it to finish